Technical Analysis & Forecast 16.05.2024 (EURUSD, GBPUSD, USDJPY, USDCHF, AUDUSD, BRENT, GOLD, S&P 500) - RoboForex

 XAUUSD, “Gold vs US Dollar”

-Gold has exited the consolidation range upwards and completed a corrective wave, reaching 2396.66.
-Today, a decline wave could start, aiming for 2329.96 as the first target of the decline wave.
+Gold has completed a decline impulse, reaching 2370.80.
+Today, a correction of this impulse towards 2389.00 is expected.
+Next, a new decline wave could start, aiming for 2339.15 and potentially continuing to the first target of 2331.00.

 S&P 500